Steps of Hope

 "The walk was a celebration of getting to that point," Avers says.
 We couldn't believe I was all of a sudden cured because no one wanted to say that word for a long time.
 But now that I had been cancer-free for so many years, I wanted to involve people in a cause that we both cared about.
 We wanted to support not only patients, but the kids and families of cancer survivors.
 It was easy to gather support for that."

 STEP 2: Walk To Remember; Walk For Community

 Walks, runs and other fundraising events happen year-round.
 Here are some recommendations:

-- Ann Arbor's Cancer Support Community's Donate page contains information about the Amazing Race (a scavenger hunt) and the Strides for Hope walk.
+- Ann Arbor's Cancer Support Community's Fundraising page contains information about the Amazing Race (a scavenger hunt) and the Strides for Hope walk.

 - The American Cancer Society's Relay for Life.

 - The American Cancer Society's Making Strides Against Breast Cancer.